JulianHayward/AzAPICall/README.md

 ```

 ### Good to know
 By default, the AzAPICall will have batch results of `100` values.
 To increase it and to speed up the process you can increase the call also with `$top=999`.
-Then the batch size of the results will be `999` instead of `100`.
+Then the batch size of the results will be `999` instead of the default limited `100` returns.
 If you would like to do this, you need to use the `consistencyLevel`-paramenter with the value `eventual` and activate the paging with the `noPaging`-parameter value `$false`.

 # Prerequisites